-Biology/DNA Casework Analytical Methods STR Typing: Capillary Electrophoresis and Data Analysis (BI-210) Revision 3
+Biology/DNA Casework Analytical Methods STR Typing: Capillary Electrophoresis and Data Analysis (BI-210) Revision 7

 4.1.1Turn on the computer, turn on the instrument, start Data Collection Software and wait for green squares to appear for all applications on the service console.
 Expand the necessary subfolders on the left tree pane of Data Collection.
 Refer to the ABI 3130/3130xl Genetic Analyzers Getting Started Guide for detailed instructions on instrument set-up (including creation of instrument protocols, results groups, and spatial calibration).
-Fill-in appropriate information in the 3130/3130xl Injection Log (Form 422-QC).